cpezzato/panda_simulation/README.md

 - Source: `$ source /opt/ros/kinetic/setup.bash`
 - Create a folder for your catkin_ws: `$ mkdir -p your_catkin_ws/` <br />
+- Move to the folder: $ cd your_catkin_ws/` <br />
 - Clone the repository `$ git clone https://github.com/cpezzato/panda_simulation.git src` <br />
 - Build the workspace: `$ catkin_make` <br />
 - Source: `$ source devel/setup.bash` <br />
-- Launch: `$ roslaunch panda_simulation simulation.launch`
+- Launch: `$ roslaunch panda_simulation simulation_single.launch`

-The launch file launches a Gazebo simulation in pause.
-You can then run the node *panda_control_AIC* for the active inference controller (AIC) and play the simulation to see the robot moving to the set-point.
+The launch file launches a Gazebo simulation in pause with a single robot.
+You can then run the node *panda_control_AIC_single* for the active inference controller (AIC) and play the simulation to see the robot moving to the set-point.
 Alternatively one can run the model reference adaptive controller (MRAC) through the node *panda_control_MRAC*.

 - `$ rosrun panda_control panda_control_AIC`
 - Then *play* in the Gazebo GUI